HAWAII • IMPORT DEPENDENCE • WATER

 | Water stress regions | Increasing |

 Moreover, the influx of imported produce has made it increasingly difficult for local farmers to compete, leading to a decline in the state's agricultural sector.
-This, in turn, has contributed to the loss of valuable farmland and the erosion of traditional farming practices that have been passed down through generations.
+This, in turn, has contributed to the loss of valuable farmland and the erosion of farming knowledge that has long connected food, water, land, and community across Hawaiʻi.

 As awareness grows around the environmental impact of conventional farming, sustainable food production and organic farming have gained traction.
-In Hawaii, where ecosystem preservation is critical, these approaches are particularly relevant.
+In Hawaiʻi, where ecosystem preservation is critical, these approaches are especially relevant because food production is deeply connected to land stewardship, watershed health, and the protection of wai — freshwater.

 Organic farming builds on these principles by eliminating synthetic chemicals entirely, relying instead on natural pest control and soil enrichment methods.
 This promotes biodiversity and ensures healthier food for consumers.

-By embracing sustainable and organic practices, Hawaii can reduce import dependence while strengthening long-term agricultural viability.
+By embracing sustainable and organic practices, Hawaiʻi can reduce import dependence while strengthening long-term agricultural viability and honoring traditional relationships between land, water, and food.

-As urban areas expand, urban agriculture has become an important component of Hawaii’s food system.
-Community gardens, rooftop farms, and small-footprint growing systems provide fresh produce while reducing the need for long-distance transportation.
+As urban areas expand, urban agriculture has become an important component of Hawaiʻi’s food system.
+Community gardens, rooftop farms, school gardens, and small-footprint growing systems provide fresh produce while reducing the need for long-distance transportation.

-These initiatives not only improve access to food but also serve as educational platforms—helping communities understand sustainable growing practices and the importance of local food systems.
+These initiatives not only improve access to food but also serve as educational platforms—helping communities understand sustainable growing practices, local food systems, and the cultural importance of caring for land and water.
 Many of these efforts are aligned with the broader mission of Feed An Island, which focuses on scalable, community-driven food solutions.

 In agriculture, inefficient irrigation practices have contributed to groundwater depletion.
 To address this, farmers are adopting water-efficient techniques such as drip irrigation, moisture monitoring, and conservation-focused farming practices.

 Beyond agriculture, water conservation efforts in homes and businesses are equally important.
-Rainwater harvesting, water-efficient appliances, and sustainable landscaping all play a role in preserving this critical resource.
+Rainwater harvesting, water-efficient appliances, and sustainable landscaping all play a role in preserving wai, one of Hawaiʻi’s most essential resources.

-These systems range from simple collection barrels to advanced integrated setups that support irrigation and household use.
-When combined with efficient farming practices, rainwater harvesting can play a key role in building a sustainable and self-sufficient island food system.
+These systems range from simple collection barrels to advanced integrated setups that support irrigation, gardens, households, and food security projects.
+When combined with efficient farming practices, rainwater harvesting can support modern food production while reflecting the same water-conscious principles that shaped traditional systems such as loʻi kalo cultivation.

 With water scarcity increasing across the islands, rainwater harvesting is one of the most effective ways to reduce dependency on municipal systems and support local food production.